Bicycle Crunch

 Proper breathing is crucial for maximizing performance and maintaining stamina throughout the exercise.

-• Inhale: Take a deep breath at the starting position and inhale lightly throughout the transition between the sides.
+• Inhale: Inhale at the starting position and before switching sides.

 • Exhale: Exhale at the end position of each rotation.

 • Elbow and Knee Movement: The elbow-to-knee movement is a helpful cue for achieving proper core engagement, but it is not strictly necessary.
-The main goal of this exercise is to challenge the rectus abdominis and oblique muscles by contracting them during each spinal flexion and torso rotation.
+The main point of the exercise is to challenge the rectus abdominis through isometric contraction and resisting spinal extension and the obliques by rotating the torso.

 • Pelvic Position: Maintain a posterior pelvic tilt to efficiently engage the rectus abdominis muscle and ensure that the lower back is touching the ground for optimal engagement and stability.